Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Exercise.md

 		- Make sure to save the data in your project folder when doing this!
 Double check the location, as QGIS sometimes does weird things and saves it somewhere else.
 ![](https://github.com/Tampere-University-Urban-Physics/fundamentals-of-gis/blob/master/Assets/5_Exercise/5_Exercise_icons_diagram.drawio.png?raw=true)
 	- Save the joined layer as ESRI Shapefile, with a sensible name (for example "Helsinki_small_areas_HSL.shp"), and within the folder for your project you made earlier
-	- Delete the temporary Joined Layer from the Layers window
+	-

  10.   **Now we’ll calculate yet another field** using the *field calculator* by dividing the number of passengers by the square kilometer area of the Helsinki small areas.
+	 -
 - Calculate this field using the *Field calculator* (don’t forget to toggle editing mode): output field name should be informative e.g. “PassArea”
 - Set *Output field type* to decimal, Set output *field length* to 10 and *precision* to 2
 	- Then you must enter the calculation into the Expression field, you can either use the drop-down menus (Fields and values) or simply type it in.
 The calculation should be similar to this (change if your fields are named differently): "Boardings_sum" / "Area_km2"
 	- Click OK.
 Remember to *Save edits* and *Disable editing mode*.